nowitis/pattern/README.md

 Clone them next this repo and build them first.

-### Building with Podman
+### Building the device app with Podman

-We provide an OCI image with all tools you can use to build the tkey-libs and the apps.
+Tillis provides an OCI image with all tools you can use to build the tkey-libs and the apps.
 If you have `make` and Podman installed you can us it like this in the `tkey-libs` directory and then this
 directory:

 ```
-make podman
+make podman-deviceapp
 ```

-and everything should be built.
+and the key app should be built.
 This assumes a working rootless podman.
 On Ubuntu 22.10, running

 ```